ryanm101/ActionReplayAmiga/README.md

 # Amiga Action Replay

-This repo holds the reverse engineered schematics for the Action Replay II
+This repo holds the reverse engineered schematics for the Action Replay II/III

 ## Status